 The Podium F1 Wheel

-While the Podium Formula racing wheel is compatible with PC and Xbox, there is the slightly more expensive Podium F1 wheel for PlayStation users.
-This also comes with the DD1 wheel base (albeit a PlayStation specific one) and so most of the specs are the same, although the wheel does look a bit different.
+While the Podium Formula racing wheel is compatible with PC and Xbox, there used to be a slightly more expensive Podium F1 wheel for PlayStation users, but Fanatec discontinued it at the start of 2023.
+This also came with the DD1 wheel base (albeit a PlayStation specific one) and so most of the specs were the same, although the wheel does look a bit different.

 - Great for fans of F1